Vagrantin/jso/README-getting-started.md

 Alternatively, you may obtain the source from github by downloading or cloning the source.

+* Using a CDN

-If you like to use it with a CDN the recommended way is to use it through [rawgit.com](https://rawgit.com) Simple past [the build path](https://github.com/andreassolberg/jso/blob/master/build/jso.js) in rawgit.com and you are good to go !
+If you like to use it with a CDN the recommended way is to use it through [rawgit.com](https://rawgit.com).

+Simply paste [the build path](https://github.com/andreassolberg/jso/blob/master/build/jso.js) in rawgit.com and you are good to go !